scabon/simple-share/docs/index.md

 # Welcome to Simple-Share

+> The live version of this very page is [here](https://scabon.github.io/simple-share/)

 ## What

 I'm not yet shure what exactly will end-up in here (or even if I will continue on with this experiment).